sbslee/fuc/README.rst

-       maf-vcf2maf  Convert a VCF file to a MAF file. ngs-fq2bam   Pipeline for converting FASTQ files to analysis-ready BAM files. ngs-hc       Pipeline for germline short variant discovery. ngs-pon      Pipeline for creating a panel of normals (PoN). tbl-merge    Merge two table files.
+       maf-vcf2maf  Convert a VCF file to a MAF file. ngs-fq2bam   Pipeline for converting FASTQ files to analysis-ready BAM files. ngs-hc       Pipeline for germline short variant discovery. ngs-m2       Pipeline for somatic short variant discovery. ngs-pon      Pipeline for constructing a panel of normals (PoN). tbl-merge    Merge two table files.
        tbl-sum      Summarize a table file.
        vcf-filter   Filter a VCF file.